-Nexans hosts regional “Jugend forscht – Schüler experimentieren” regional science competition for pupils from 14 to 15 February in Hanover
+Nexans hosts regional “Jugend forscht – Schüler experimentieren” science competition for pupils from 14 to 15 February in Hanover

 Further information on the competition can be found at www.jugend-forscht.de.